 How to make a disclosure?

 We take whistle blowing seriously and your concern matters to us, so we would like to hear from you if any of your disclosure is related to improper practices occurring within CIMB.
-Please email your concern HERE to firstname.lastname@example.org and we will investigate the matter.
+Any disclosure can be made to any of the following dedicated reporting channels:

-Alternatively, the Whistleblower may report directly to relevant government or regulatory authorities and enforcement agencies in Malaysia as prescribed by the Whistleblower Protection Act 2010 such as Malaysian Anti-Corruption Commission (MACC), Bank Negara Malaysia (BNM), Police, etc.
+Alternatively, the Whistleblower may report directly to relevant government or regulatory authorities and enforcement agencies in Malaysia as prescribed by the Whistleblower Protection Act 2010 such as Bank Negara Malaysia (BNM), Malaysian Anti-Corruption Commission (MACC), Association of Banks Malaysia (ABM), Police, etc.

 How does the Group handle the information provided by you?

-However, there may be certain circumstances where the identity of the complainant may need to be revealed (e.g. requirement to testify in court).
-If such a situation arises, the Group shall discuss and seek consent with the complainant prior to proceeding with the case.
+There may be certain circumstances where the identity of the whistleblower may need to be revealed on a need to know basis (e.g. requirement to testify in court).
+If such a situation arises, the Group shall discuss and seek consent with the whistleblower first before proceeding with the case.